Accueil > A. E. van Vogt > THE 83 VAN VOGT STORIES ON THIS SITE > "Vault of the Beast" – the first s-f story written by A. E. van Vogt (1940)

 He stood there, a tall, magnificently muscled man, stripped to the waist, sweating from the heat generated by the rockets that were decelerating the craft after its meteoric flight from Mars.
 Shuddering, he clenched his fists, and walked slowly back the way he had come.

-The creature throbbed with the pull of him, a gnawing, writhing, tormenting struggle that pierced into the deeps of every restless, agitated cell, stabbing agonizingly along the alien nervous system; and then became terrifyingly aware of the inevitable, the irresistible need to take the shape of the life.
+The creature throbbed with the pull of him, a gnawing, writhing, tormenting struggle that pierced into the deeps of every restless, agitated cell, stabbing agonizingly along the alien nervous system ; and then became terrifyingly aware of the inevitable, the irresistible need to take the shape of the life.

 Parelli stopped uncertainly.
 The floor moved under him, a visible wave that reared brown and horrible before his incredulous eyes and grew into a bulbous, slobbering, hissing mass.
 A venomous demon head reared on twisted, half-human shoulders.
 Gnarled hands on apelike, malformed arms clawed at his face with insensate rage—and changed even as they tore at him.

-"Good God!"
+"Good God !"
 Parelli bellowed.

-With a horrible effort it wrenched itself from the metal form and took the semblance of something trying to be human
+With a horrible effort it wrenched itself from the metal form

 The hands, the arms that clutched him grew more normal, more human, brown, muscular.
 The face assumed familiar lines, sprouted a nose, eyes, a red gash of mouth.
 The body was suddenly his own, trousers and all, sweat and all.

-"—God!" his image echoed; and pawed at him with letching fingers and an impossible strength.
+"—God !" his image echoed ; and pawed at him with letching fingers and an impossible strength.

 Gasping, Parelli fought free, then launched one crushing blow straight into the distorted face.
 A drooling scream of agony came from the thing.
 It turned and ran, dissolving as it ran, fighting dissolution, uttering strange half-human cries.